StacklokLabs/toolhive-actions/run-mcp-server/README.md

 Secrets support is planned for a future release.
 The implementation will include:

-- Integration with Toolhive's encrypted secrets storage
+- Integration with ToolHive's encrypted secrets storage
 - Support for 1Password integration
-- Mapping GitHub secrets to Toolhive secrets
+- Mapping GitHub secrets to ToolHive secrets
 - Secure passing of API keys and tokens to MCP servers

 For now, you can set environment variables directly in your workflow if needed.